It can hardly be a coincidence that no language on Earth has ever produced the expression 'as pretty as an airport'.

 One of the most common sights at Southampton Airport is the regular and frequent Aurigny Air Service to the Channel Islands.
 These use Britten-Norman Trislanders, built at Bembridge, Isle of Wight, between 1971 and 1984.
 The Trislander is a distinctive three-piston-engined aircraft capable of carrying 17 passengers.
 Its innovative and advanced design won it a Queen's Award to Industry.
-Over the town centre of Eastleigh it is a charming and noiseless sight, a comforting relief from the noisy jets that other airlines use.
+Over the town centre of Eastleigh it is a charming sight, a comforting relief from the noisy jets that other airlines use.

 Getting to the Airport